macvincent/slbdch/README.md

-# Fault-Tolerant Load Balancing with Dynamic Consistent Hashing
+# Load Balancing with Dynamic Consistent Hashing
 ## Abstract

 Load balancing, by ensuring the equitable distribution of requests in a cluster, helps